2023–2025 Sundhnúkur eruptions: International media coverage and tourism

 The recent volcanic eruptions on the Reykjanes Peninsula created a negative impact on tourism in Iceland due to misleading news coverage by foreign media.
 Foreign media outlets focused on the state of emergency declared in Grindavík, which gave the impression that the entire country was unsafe.
 This led to cancellations and a decrease in new bookings and prompted Business Iceland to correct misconceptions and promote Iceland as a safe and unique destination, producing a Q&A video in collaboration with the Icelandic Meteorological Office (IMO), and launching a marketing campaign in December 2023.
 Furthermore, during her tenure as Minister of Culture and Business Affairs, Lilja Alfreðsdóttir allocated ISK 100 million to a special marketing campaign.
 Lína Petra Þórarinsdóttir, Head of Tourism at Business Iceland, believes that the negative impact of the volcanic eruptions can be turned into a positive in the long term, with Iceland being promoted as a unique destination with a special natural environment.

-Birgir Jónsson, serving as CEO of now-defunct Play Airlines at the time, claimed that extensive international media coverage of the volcanic eruptions in Grindavík caused substantial financial damage to Icelandic tourism, costing billions of krónas (tens of millions of dollars), in lost revenue.
+Birgir Jónsson, CEO of now-defunct Play Airlines at the time, claimed that extensive international media coverage of the volcanic eruptions in Grindavík caused substantial financial damage to Icelandic tourism, costing billions of krónas (tens of millions of dollars), in lost revenue.
 He voiced concerns over the exaggerated portrayal by some foreign news outlets, using imagined headlines such as "Iceland on fire" and "Poison gas over Reykjavík" to illustrate how such depictions contribute to portraying an unnecessarily alarming image of Iceland.
-Although some international reports warned of toxic gas moving toward the Capital Region, later analyses confirmed the eruption’s emissions posed no significant toxic risk to the area.
+Although some international reports warned of toxic gas moving toward the Capital Region, later analyses confirmed the eruption's emissions posed no significant toxic risk to the area.
 A tourist orientated article inaccurately depicted Grindavík as a ghost town, even though hundreds of people commute to the town daily for work and tourists continue to visit.
 Since November 2023, the Blue Lagoon has also faced challenges similar to those of Play Airlines, incurring losses of ISK 7–8 billion due to frequent closures.

-Jóhannes Þór Skúlason, Managing Director of the Icelandic Travel Industry Association, said the earthquakes and volcanic eruptions on the Reykjanes Peninsula negatively impacted tourist traffic during the holidays.
+Jóhannes Þór Skúlason, managing director of the Icelandic Travel Industry Association, said the earthquakes and volcanic eruptions on the Reykjanes Peninsula negatively impacted tourist traffic during the holidays.
 This led to a decrease in visitors over Christmas and New Year after the coverage led people both to call off trips to Iceland and lower-than-expected demand in January and February 2024 compared to 2023.
 According to figures by Statistics Iceland, registered guest nights in January 2024 were 13% fewer than in January 2023, or 390,000 instead of 450,000.
 Bjarnheiður Hallsdóttir, chairman of the same association, attributed the decline in part to the changed attitude towards travelling to Iceland, including the media coverage of the earthquakes in Grindavík.